MicrosoftDocs/mesh-docs/mesh/overview.md

 ## Make Teams meetings immersive

 :::image type="content" source="media/welcome-to-mesh/04_ImmersiveSpaces_Splice.gif" alt-text="GIF of selecting view then immersive space (3D) in teams":::
+Get started with immersive experiences by making your Teams meetings immersive!
 Use [immersive spaces in Teams](https://support.microsoft.com/en-us/topic/4a6182f8-0f43-4c24-bb66-ef229fa221d8#ID0EBH=Microsoft_Teams) for small meetings of up to 16 coworkers.
 Hop into stunning pre-made virtual environments, offering icebreakers and activities with two clicks of a button, right from a Teams meeting.

 Getting started is easy!
 From the **View menu** in a Teams meeting, select the **Immersive space (3D)** option.
 With just few a clicks, transform your two-dimensional (2D) meeting into a 3D immersive experience.

+See how to get started with [Immersive spaces in Teams](https://support.microsoft.com/en-us/topic/4a6182f8-0f43-4c24-bb66-ef229fa221d8#ID0EBH=Microsoft_Teams).

 ### What can you do in immersive spaces in Teams?